-> Cue Pia and Michele from Olive in Love who I found through RMW’s Love Lust List.
+Cue Pia and Michele from Olive in Love who I found through RMW’s List.
 They were both completely indispensable and made sure that everything ran according to plan and were able to deal with any and all the last minute issues.
 Even the random lunchtime thunderstorm didn’t phase them!

 We booked Guty e Simone as our band and they were brilliant and full of energy.
 They played our first dance song which was Paul McCartney’s Calico Skies.
 We sent them a list of songs to play and they kept everyone dancing into the small hours!